 Knife / Line Cutter - You never know when you are going to get into trouble, especially in open water.
 So carrying a knife is recommended to reduce the dangers from fishing lines which are often seen.

-Although we love using own Diving Equipment, to get to some of the most beautiful snorkelling and diving destination means cutting luggage allowance but we have always found it a sacrifice worth masking.
-Personally I like to take the following essentials my own mask, snorkel and fins plus a range of Diving Accessories, you can use this basic equipment and Diving Accessories for snorkelling and diving.
+Although we love using our own Diving Equipment, to get to some of the most beautiful snorkelling and diving destinations means cutting your luggage allowance, we have always found it a sacrifice worth making.
+Personally I like to take the following essentials, my own mask, snorkel and fins, plus a range of Diving Accessories, you can use this basic equipment and Diving Accessories for snorkelling and diving.

-Other Diving Accessories I always take with me as they are generally not available in resort are of a small LED torch which is powerful enough to use on night dives and during the days for looking into nooks and crannies and the other essential Diving Accessories is a small knife made of either stainless steel or lightweight titanium.
-Most diving resorts keep a check on discarded fishing line and regular check their favourite dive site for old fishing line, but I like to have small knife or line cutter with me just in case.
+Other Diving Accessories I always take with me as they are generally not available in resort are, a small LED torch which is powerful enough to use on night dives and during the days for looking into nooks and crannies.
+The other essential Diving Accessory is a small knife made of either stainless steel or lightweight titanium.
+Most diving resorts keep a check on discarded fishing line and regularly check their favourite dive site for old fishing line, but I like to have a small knife or line cutter with me just in case.

-Lastly I would recommend that whatever Diving Accessories or equipment you take on holiday with you, that you take a bag to put all you Diving Accessories and equipment in we sell several bags for Diving Accessories and equipment and they are all lightweight and compact so are easy to pack in your luggage.
+Lastly I would recommend that whatever Diving Accessories or equipment you take on holiday with you, that you take a bag to put all you Diving Accessories and equipment in.
+We sell several bags for Diving Accessories and equipment, they are all lightweight and compact and are easy to pack in your luggage.

 Place the prescription goggles over the eyes before fitting the strap.
 Pressure should then be applied to the prescription goggles, if suction is achieved then the prescription goggles will provide a leak free fit.